The Colorado Crane Conservation Coalition (CCCC) is dedicated to the conservation and protection of Sandhill Cranes in Colorado.

 The Greater Sandhill Crane is an iconic species of the Yampa Valley in Northwest Colorado.
 Returning in the spring from wintering grounds in New Mexico and Arizona, cranes nest and raise their young in wetland areas throughout the valley.
-Every September, during the peak of their stopover in the Yampa Valley, we present our annual crane festival.
+At summer’s end during the peak of their stopover in the Yampa Valley, we present our annual crane festival.
 The purpose of the Yampa Valley Crane Festival is to educate the public about these ancient birds and to celebrate their presence in Northwest Colorado.

 To learn more about our other programs, please explore the rest of this website.